-- 4.9.3 No Loss of Wages for Travel.
-When assigned to travel for the Borough, employees will not suffer a loss in wages.
-If an employee is authorized to travel during their normal workday, those hours would be included as hours worked.
-If an employee is authorized to travel on their normal day off, the employee shall be compensated for travel time not to exceed 8 hours at the employee's straight time hourly rate. - 4.9.4 Accident Reports.
+- 4.9.4 Accident Reports.
 Employees who are involved in an accident while traveling on Borough business must promptly report the incident to their immediate supervisor. - 4.9.5 Cash Advances for Travel.
 Cash advances to cover reasonable anticipated expenses may be made to employees, after travel has been approved.
 Employees should submit a written request to their supervisor when travel advances are needed. - 4.9.6 Travel Expense Reports.
 When travel is completed, employees should submit completed travel expense reports within 7 days.
 Reports should be accompanied by receipts for all individual expenses except for meals, which do not need receipts.
 Reports shall contain a brief summary of travel activities such as training certificates, conference highlights or meeting accomplishments.